 Creating a song catalog that is versatile, diverse and deep in stylistic variations can be a key component to becoming successful in the world of music licensing for media (Film/ TV/Video Games/etc.).
-Making the necessary connections to the industry and understanding how to communicate with music supervisors and media companies is also critical to the songwriter's success in this field.
+Making the necessary connections to the industry and understanding how to communicate with music supervisors and media companies is also critical the expansion of musical vocabulary as it relates to each to the songwriter's success in this field.
 This showcase will feature a live presentation by each songwriter of 5-6 songs from his or her catalog.
 The quarter will consist of demo production and recording to add content to the catalog, preparation of the SongSpace profile, development of a strong networking database, review of common licensing agreements and scenarios, live pitching exercises and culminating in a final showcase of catalog material in front of a panel of Music Supervisors for film and television.
 This course consists of a weekly, two-hour lecture/lab